Play

 Engine programmers organise the entire structure and adapt it to the hardware.

-To develop them, a number of specialists come into play.
-One of them is the Engine Programmer.
-At the heart of every video game is an engine, a set of software components that perform the calculations required for the game to run smoothly.
+At the core of every video game is an engine: a group of software components that performs the calculations needed for the game to run properly.
+The engine programmer works on this technical foundation.

-What are their missions, activities and tasks?
-The video game engine programmer must ensure that the specifications are respected and that the game meets the technical requirements.
-They have to assemble the various software modules to create a coherent, fully functional whole.
+The engine programmer must ensure that the project specifications are respected and that the game meets all technical requirements.
+They assemble software modules into a coherent, fully functional whole.

 Skills and knowledge